Medically reviewed by Philip Thornton, DipPharm. Last updated on April 1, 2020.

-Fluoroquinolone antibiotics can cause serious or disabling side effects.
+Fluoroquinolone antibiotics can cause serious or disabling side effects that may not be reversible.
 Floxin should be used only for infections that cannot be treated with a safer antibiotic.

-Stop taking Floxin and call your doctor at once if you have sudden pain, swelling, bruising, tenderness, stiffness, or movement problems in any of your joints.
-Rest the joint until you receive medical care or instructions.
+Floxin may cause swelling or tearing of a tendon.
+Stop taking this medicine and call your doctor at once if you have sudden pain, swelling, bruising, tenderness, stiffness, or movement problems in any of your joints.

 Before taking this medicine

 Ofloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
 This can happen during treatment or up to several months after you stop taking Floxin.
 Tendon problems may be more likely in certain people (children and older adults, or people who use steroid medicine or have had an organ transplant).

 Tell your doctor if you have ever had:

 tendon problems, bone problems, arthritis, or other joint problems;

 blood circulation problems, aneurysm, narrowing or hardening of the arteries;